ibexa/documentation-developer/docs/cdp/cdp_guide.md

 [[= product_name_cdp =]] is a Customer Data Platform module that helps you build unique and memorable experiences for your customers.
 Using [[= product_name_cdp =]] you can monitor and compile data about your customers' activity on multiple channels.
 It also allows you to create individual customer profiles so you can customize their experience on your platform.
+With [[= product_name_cdp =]] you can store and manage large volumes of customer data in a structured manner.
+This central data storage supports business growth with a scalable infrastructure, helping to futureproof your business.
+Get customer data from both online and offline data sources.
+It includes first, second, and third-party data from multiple sources such as transactional systems, website tracking and behavior, POS, CRM, and others.

 ## Availability